If you advertise through Google Ads, you have a ton of tasks to manage. Memorizing Google Ads display ad sizes shouldn’t even be on your to-do list.

-A/B Testing Your Banner Ads
+5. A/B Test Your Display Ads

 Testing your ads continuously is the best way to improve your ads performance and learn what design works best with your audience.
 This doesn’t mean you should make two completely different ads.
 Instead, try making small changes to your original ad to see if your performance increases.